JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 Patterns allow you to execute behaviours

+1. Basic
-1. Shuffle
+2. Shuffle
-2. Queue
+3. Queue
-3. Multi
+4. Multi